Sliu76/Hello_World/README.md

 ## Automating the Daily Tasks
 ### Description
-Create a Python program to update and create Excel spreadsheets.
+Python program to update and create Excel spreadsheets.

 ### Packages
 openpyxl